 Here are some of the best features of this generator:

-- Wish your loved ones a happy holiday season in style
+- Lets you wish your loved ones a happy holiday season in style

-- Customize your greetings as you see fit
+- You can customize your greetings as you see fit

-When preparing your website for the holidays is A/B test your changes to make sure they’re working for you, not against you.
+When taking part in ecommerce holiday preparation, you should A/B test your site changes to make sure they’re working for you, not against you.

-When you A/B test your eCommerce site’s content, you can:
+When you A/B test your ecommerce site’s content for optimization purposes, you can:

 - Boost engagement and keep people browsing (and shopping!) for longer